If you’re wondering what’s the best green tea for PCOS, how it can help you or how to use it, then you’re in the right place.

 Aside from the EGCG, green tea also contains caffeine, which helps to boost metabolism.

 There are two main types of green tea: matcha and regular, loose leaf green tea.
-While both types offer fantastic health benefits, matcha can have up to 137 times more antioxidants than loose leaf tea.
-This makes matcha a better choice for PCOS (source).
+While both types offer remarkable health benefits, matcha can have up to 137 times more antioxidants than loose leaf green tea.
+This high antioxidant concentration gives matcha more anti-inflammatory properties, therefore making it a better choice for polycystic ovarian syndrome (source).

 Now, if you’re not familiar with matcha it’s simply green tea leaves that have been ground into a powder.